 - What kind of ceremony does my partner want?
-Never forget to ask your soon to be significant other about their ideas.
+Never forget to ask your soon-to-be significant other about their ideas.
 They will be taking on this debt with you, you need to make decisions on the budget together.

 - How much debt am I carrying now, and if I add to that, what are my repayment options?
-This may be a once in a lifetime experience, but the debt you accrue will only grow after interest is applied every month.
+This may be a once-in-a-lifetime experience, but the debt you accrue will only grow after interest is applied every month.

 - When do I want to get married?
 If you find that your dreams are outstripping your ability to pay, perhaps consider postponing the celebration until you have the funds to pay for what you want.
-The more money you save towards your wedding, the less debt you will carry later.
+The more money you save for your wedding, the less debt you will carry later.

 Where does the money go?

 When starting your wedding planning, it’s important to be clear about the items that will comprise your budget.
 For example, in a Singapore wedding, the venue traditionally will cost up to 40% of the budget, decorations and lighting 12%, the dress 11%, a wedding planner 8%, the photographer/videographer 7% and then the rest, then grooms suit, invitations, etc. These sorts of breakdowns are available on many wedding blogs and are a great resource to check when you start your planning.
 Understand the relative value of these

 Don’t break the bank

 It’s easy to go overboard when planning a wedding, i.e. when given a chance to choose between several options, you will likely be tempted by the most expensive choice.
 But this would be a mistake.